 How powerful are cordless snow shovels?

-These are lightweight and can really make life easier by making it more convenient to clear smaller areas quickly.
-They are capable of throwing the snow up to 30 feet and some models have the ability to change the direction of the throw.
-They are powerful enough to clear snowfalls of up to 6 inches, and they clear a path of around 16 inches wide.
+The first time you use a cordless snow shovel, you will probably be surprised at how much power they have.
+Especially since they are so lightweight, it doesn’t seem like they should be able to move much snow.
+However, they are capable of throwing the snow up to 30 feet and some models even have the ability to change the direction of the throw.
+They are powerful enough to clear snowfalls of up to 6 inches, and they clear a path of around 11-13 inches wide.

 How maneuverable are they?